-In Adaptive Server versions earlier than 12.5, numeric errors are handled, by default, as severity 10.
+In Adaptive Server12.0 through 12.5, numeric errors are handled by default as severity 10.
 A severity-level 10 message is classified as a status information message, not as an error, and its content is transferred in a SQLWarning object.
 The following code excerpt illustrates this processing:

 '''

-static void processWarnings(SQLWarning warning)
+static void processWarnings (SQLWarning warning)

 {

 if (warning != null)

 {

 System.out.println ("\n -- Warning received -- \n");

 }//end if

 while (warning != null)

-{

 System.out.println ("Message: " +

-'''

-'''

 warning.getMessage());

 System.out.println("SQLState: " +

 warning.getSQLState());

 System.out.println ("ErrorCode: " +

 warning.getErrorCode());

+");

-System.out.println ("-----");
+System.out.println ("-----

 warning = warning.getNextWarning();

 }//end while

 }//end processWarnings

 '''